mrlesmithjr/ansible-kvm/README.md

 # this defaults to root
 config_nfs_permissions: false

-# Defines if nfs mount permissions should be set
-config_nfs_permissions: false

 # Defines if libvirt should be advertised over mDNS - Avahi
 # default is false.
 enable_kvm_mdns: false